-Crystal firmly embraces the mantra that less is more, and consistently tops the rankings for passenger experience despite only having three ships in its fleet.
+Crystal firmly embraces the mantra of quality over quantity and consistently tops the rankings for passenger experience despite only having three ships in its fleet.
 Neither of its two main ships are particularly new, nor particularly large, but both are maintained and operated to the highest possible standards and are a byword for luxury and sophistication amongst those cruisers that are happy to manage without the raft of high-tech facilities that can be found on newer and bigger ships.

 Whilst not quite into the realms of hiring a private yacht, Crystal is a line for people that don't mind paying top dollar in exchange for top service.
 Pretty much everything on board is included, so expect a big initial price tag in exchange for a luxury experience and the peace of mind that you don't need to worry about all the little extras.